Toll-Free : 1.800.761.1787

 Some requirements to be taken into consideration when uploading or downloading QuickBooks Desktop company files to Intuit are:

-1. The QuickBooks Desktop version should be supported by Intuit.
+1. The QuickBooks desktop version should be supported by Intuit.

 2. Verifying that the Intuit account possesses all the permissions for accessing and managing the client files.